 What Morocco has done is truly remarkable.
-As of 2020, 37% of their energy are from renewable sources, and they have pledged to increase it.
+As of 2020, 37% of their energy is from renewable sources, and they have pledged to increase it.
 They have shown the world how it can be done, and that it can be done.
 Here are some key lessons I’ve picked from this article:

 1. Recognise potential and act on it

 Morocco identified the country’s ability to produce solar, wind and hydropower, and then worked to realise it by acting on it, through nationwide projects and policies.